ajplummer/disaster-response-pipeline-ds/README.md

 ## Licensing, Authors, Acknowledgements, Etc.
 The data was and file structure was provided by Udacity as part of their Data Science for Professionals Nanodegree.

 The code was written by me, A.J.
 Plummer, with some functions copied (either word-for-word or in spirit) from Udacity coursework.
 Those functions are noted in the comments in the code.
+Additionally, one of the Flask graphs was copied directly from https://github.com/harshdarji23/Disaster-Response-WebApplication and all rights go to harshdarji23 for the work.

 Thank you to Udacity for putting together a great "real world" exercise for us and to my company, Mars, Inc., for enabling me to take on this course!